thundercore/developers-portal/docs-en/pre-release-mainnet.md

 To correct this, use the "Show Advanced Options" menu when adding the custom URL for Thunder Core ([https://mainnet-rpc.thundercore.com](https://mainnet-rpc.thundercore.com)).
 Add 108 as ChainId and TT as Symbol.

 Once you do that your ThunderTokens will appear as TT on the MetaMask.

-## How can I send and receive Thunder Tokens (TT)?
-You can use any of the existing Ethereum wallets to store, receive and send Thunder Tokens.

-Right now you will have to configure most of the wallets to point to custom RPC url of ThunderCore ([https://mainnet-rpc.thundercore.com](https://mainnet-rpc.thundercore.com)).

-We are working on getting ThunderCore natively integrated in most popular wallets.